StevenCHowell/type_token_ratio/README.md

 ### Output File

 Additionally a text file containing the results will be created in the same directory.
-The file name for this output file will match the input file but with the extension changed to `.out`.
-For this example, the output file will be called `sample_utterances.out`.
+The file name for this output file will match the input file with `_out` added at the end and the file extension changed to `.txt`.
+For this example, the output file will be called `sample_utterances_out.txt`.
 The contents of this file will have the following format:
 ```
 Type-Token Ratio: 0.7
 total utterances: 3